dashbitco/broadway_dashboard/README.md

 ```

 The `:pipelines` option accept pipeline names (the `:name` option of your Broadway).
-By ommiting the `:pipelines` option, `BroadwayDashboard` will try to autodiscover your pipelines.
+By omitting the `:pipelines` option, `BroadwayDashboard` will try to autodiscover your pipelines.

 ```elixir
 live_dashboard "/dashboard",